 - Pain and suffering

 Even though your failure to wear a seat belt cannot be used as evidence against you in court if your case goes to trial, the negligent driver’s insurance company could cite your non-compliance with the law as a reason to offer you an unfairly low settlement, especially if you don’t have an attorney.
-Its adjusters, who earn their livings by disputing and devaluing damage claims, might think you don’t understand the law regarding seat belt violations.
-They’re likely to deny your claim or offer you unfair compensation, knowing you’re not apt to sue them without legal representation.
+Adjusters, who earn their livings by disputing and devaluing damage claims, might think you don’t understand the law regarding seat belt violations.
+They could deny your claim or offer you unfair compensation, believing you’re not apt to sue them without legal representation.

-If you do have a lawyer, however, the company is much more likely to cooperate with you because its representatives know your attorney will work to get you a fair settlement by taking the following steps if necessary:
+If you do have a lawyer, however, the company is likely to cooperate with you because its representatives know your attorney will work to get you a fair settlement by taking the following steps if necessary:

 - Conducting a thorough investigation to prove the at-fault driver’s liability